z-klar/rtl_fe_sim/README.md

     - In LAB section user role modification implemented
 - 1.1.0.10
     - GUI Improvements
+- 1.1.0.12
+    - Sorting of users by Email added to their retrieving => big user lists are more user friendly

 ## Environment specific configuration
 As mentioned above various .